TBZ-Zurich/m122_praxisarbeit_polenz_lam/praxisarbeit/docs/Projektdokumentation.md

 ## Abgrenzungen zum Lösungsdesign

+We chose to define our config files not in /etc/ but in etc/.
+This means our scripts run only within the directory they are intendet.

 TODO: Nachdem das Programm verwirklicht wurde, hier die Unterschiede von der Implementation zum Lösungsdesign beschreiben (was wurde anders gemacht, was wurde nicht gemacht, was wurde zusaetzlich gemacht)